-We believe that the United States economy has grown since the recession that began in 2008.
-According to the Institute for Supply Management, the Purchasing Managers' Index ("PMI") was above 50% for 30 of the last 36 months, which indicates that the U.S. manufacturing economy was generally expanding over the last three years.
+The United States economy has grown since the recession of 2008.
+According to the Institute for Supply Management, the Purchasing Managers' Index ("PMI") was above 50% for 33 of the last 36 months, indicating general expansion in the U.S. manufacturing economy for the last three years.
 The PMI measures the economic health of the manufacturing sector and is a composite index based on five indicators: new orders, inventory levels, production, supplier deliveries, and the employment environment.
 PMI readings can be a good indicator of industrial activity and general economic growth.
-Manufacturing companies experienced a stronger demand environment in 2017 with industrial production, as measured by the U.S.